george-aristides/project-1/github-guide.md

 Speaking from experience - both from myself making this mistake and others - its an absolute headache to try and undo this kind of thing

 If your branch is not set as upstream, and the branch exists on both your local machine and the online repo, you will have to type "git push origin <branch name>"
-For this project its probably best to just set the branch you are working on as upstream
+For this project its probably best to just set a larger branch you are working on as upstream If you are on a branch that is not upstream - so not on github - and you want to merge it into a branch that is upstream/on github, you can go to the smaller branch (the non upstream one) and use the command "git push origin dev" while on your small branch (if dev is the upstream branch) and that will just push that branch directly into dev in this example

 ## Pull
 Pull is the opposite of push.